AdesojiCodeMaster/Capstone-Kemsol-Music-Center/README.md

 ## Capstone Project Title: Capstone-Kemsol-Music-Center

 This capstone project was created a using HTML, CSS and BOOTSTRAP.
-In this project I was required to create a customised Website(In my own case I made it to Musical Instruments Website intead of Electronics Website in the original) with Homepage and Search Results Page which is a replica of [ZATTIX](https://www.behance.net/gallery/24796463/ZATTIX) by Mohammed Awad.
+In this project I was required to create a customised Website(In my own case I made it to be Musical Instruments Website intead of Electronics Website in the original) with Homepage and Search Results Page which is a replica of [ZATTIX](https://www.behance.net/gallery/24796463/ZATTIX) by Mohammed Awad.
 The home page is the landing page from where one can navigate to search results page by clicking search button at the top in the home page.

 ![Homepage-screenshot](./assets/homepagescreenshot.png)